drmonkeysee/drmonkeysee.github.io/content/setup-pelican-blog.markdown

 $ git push
 ```

-Now if you open a browser and navigate to `http://drmonkeysee.github.io/` you should see an extremely boring web page!
-Oh boy!
+Opening a browser and navigating to `http://drmonkeysee.github.io/` we see an extremely boring web page!
+Times New Roman on a white background, party like it's 1996.

 ## Enter Pelican

-That was pretty easy but you're gonna hit a wall real fast writing your website with `echo`.
-Ideally you want to write your pages in a nice text editor using a cleaner syntax than HTML, such as [Markdown](https://daringfireball.net/projects/markdown/) or [reST](http://docutils.sourceforge.net/rst.html).
+That was pretty easy but we're gonna hit a wall real fast writing a blog with `echo`.
+We want to write our pages in a nice text editor like a civilized person.
+It's the 21st century so we shouldn't need to put up with HTML either, opting for a cleaner syntax like [Markdown](https://daringfireball.net/projects/markdown/) or [reST](http://docutils.sourceforge.net/rst.html).
 Fortunately static-site generators exist and we will use one of them, Pelican, to do our heavy lifting.